Your Ultimate Bridesmaid Dress Buying Guide

-The date is set, the reception hall is booked, and now you're starting to focus on the details that will really make your wedding day unique.
-Standing next to you will be the best support group you can have -- your bridal party.
-Don't torture them with ugly dresses.
-We've devised a step-by-step guide to help you keep your girls happy and glowing all day.
+The date is set, the reception space is booked and now you're starting to focus on the details that will really make your wedding day unique.
+Standing next to you will be the best support group you could ask for: your bridal party.
+But between coordinating shopping trips, finding the dresses and scheduling alterations, you and your girls may be feeling a little overwhelmed.
+We've devised a step-by-step guide to help you keep you and your bridesmaids happy all the way to your "I dos.”

 Start the Search

-First, select a dress or dresses that you like.
-Start by choosing a style or a color, whichever is more important to you.
-Be sure to pick your own wedding gown before beginning the search for bridesmaid attire.
+Pick your own wedding gown before beginning the search for the bridesmaid attire.
 Your gown and their dresses should coordinate but don't have to be an exact match.
-If yours is strapless, don't put the bridesmaids in long sleeves, or if your dress is ultra romantic, you might not want thoroughly modern maids.
+For example, if yours is strapless, don't put the bridesmaids in long sleeves, or if your dress is ultra romantic, you might not want your bridesmaids in more modern silhouettes.
+Then you can either just start saving dresses that appeal to you or you can focus on a specific style or color.

 If color is key, there are a few ways to approach choosing the right one.
 First, keep in mind the color schemes at your ceremony and reception sites, as well as your palette.
-If your wedding will be at a rustic inn that has burgundy and dark green decor, rule out fuchsia bridesmaid dresses.
+(If your wedding will be at a rustic inn that has burgundy and dark green décor, you should probably rule out fuchsia bridesmaid dresses.)
 Second, decide if you'd like everyone in your bridal party to wear the same color, or if you'd rather choose a color scheme.
 Don't be afraid to experiment with different shades of the same hue to add some variety.

-Knot Note: If opting for prints instead of solids, keep the rest of the look simple -- think monochromatic bouquets paired with sweet and simple hairstyles and jewelry.
+Pro tip: If opting for prints instead of solids, keep the rest of the look simple—think: monochromatic bouquets paired with sweet and simple hairstyles and jewelry.

 Decide on a Dress

 Once you've found your favorites, finalize the dress with your bridal party.
 Email photos to the group for their opinions.
-And, don't feel you have to bring everyone to the store with you.
-Your girls will appreciate that you want their input, but they might be happy to skip the chaos of cramming into a small shop.
+And don't feel you have to bring everyone to the store with you.
+Your girls will appreciate that you want their input, but they might be happy to skip the chaos of all of them cramming into a small shop, and you can skip the hassle of trying to coordinate everyone’s schedule for a shopping trip (not to mention everyone’s clashing opinions).

 Size It Up

 If possible, ask everyone in your bridal party to get measured by a professional seamstress or tailor at a department store if they can't make it to the store where you're ordering the dresses.
-Warn them that bridesmaid dresses tend to run on the small side, so each girl's usual dress size might not apply.
+Warn them that bridesmaid dresses sizes are not the same as traditional clothing ones, so chances are their usual size won’t apply (read: they’ll go up a size or two).
+Remember: It’s always easier to take in a bigger dress than it is to let out a gown that’s too small.

 Place Your Order

-Looking for the seemingly effortless way to find and finalize your bridesmaid dresses?
-Here's a simple checklist to make sure you don't miss any of the important details:
+Follow this simple checklist to make sure you don't miss any of the important details when ordering their gowns:

-- Order all the dresses at the same time so they are from the same dye lot.
+Order all the dresses at the same time so they’re from the same dye lot.

-- If many maids live out of town, collect all the measurements and money and coordinate with the dress shop yourself, or enlist your maid of honor's help.
+If many of the bridesmaids live out of town, collect all the measurements and money and coordinate with the dress shop yourself, or enlist your maid of honor's help.

-- Allow about two to three months for the dresses to come in, and add four to six weeks for alterations.
+Allow about two to three months for the dresses to come in, and an additional four to six weeks for alterations.
 Alterations typically take only two weeks, but a second fitting (if necessary) will add a few weeks.
-Also, don't assume that every girl will be able to get to the tailor the day the dress arrives -- be considerate of your maids' busy schedules.
+Also, don't assume that every girl will be able to get to the tailor the day the dress arrives—be considerate of their busy schedules.

-- After the dresses are ordered, send a quick email or letter to everyone in your bridal party with info about the timeline and their responsibilities with regards to the dresses.
-Be sure to follow up with them about a week before the dresses are due to arrive so they can plan their arrangements accordingly.
+After the dresses are ordered, send a quick email or letter to everyone in your bridal party with info about the timeline and their responsibilities in regards to the dresses.
+Follow up with them about a week before the dresses are due to arrive so they can plan their arrangements accordingly.

 Find the Shoes

-Even if you fall in love with the perfect pair of fuchsia four-inch stilettos to match the ribbon trim on the dress, don't subject your girls to the torture.
+Even if you fall in love with the perfect pair of four-inch stilettos, don't subject your girls to torture.
 If you're choosing the shoes for them, comfort should be the top priority.
-Then find a color that will complement the dress -- metallic hues are a great option if classic black won't work.
-Another option is to tell your bridesmaids the specifics (color, open- or close-toe, for instance) and let them find the perfect pair -- some might already have it in their closets.
+Then find a color that will complement the dress—metallic hues are a great option.
+Another (and more preferred) option is to tell your bridesmaids the specifics (color, open- or close-toe, for instance) and let them find the perfect pair—some might already have it in their closets.

 Do Everything Else

 A few little extras can go a long way.
-Use pins, scarves, belts, and jewelry to dress up simple ensembles, or to give each dress an individual flair.
-But all the details tend to add up, so if it's not in your budget to spring for them yourself, don't ask your girls to.
-Just think: A beautiful brooch for the dress would make a perfect bridesmaid gift -- and one less thing you would have to worry about right before the wedding!
+Use pins, scarves, belts and jewelry to dress up simple ensembles or to give each dress an individual flair.
+But all these extra details will add up, so if it's not in your budget to spring for them, don't ask your girls to do so either.
+If you’re really set on a little piece of flair, consider gifting it as a bridesmaid gift.